-\begin{itemize} \item Surface reflection and air bubbles often cause problems to the region selector.
-Although surface reflection is not common in deep water, suspended particles and limited visibility will be additional challenges in deep open-water scenarios. \item In some cases, diver's hand(s) appeared in front of his face or partially appeared in the field-of-view.
-In these cases, only some part of the hand(s) appeared in the selected region which eventually caused the gesture recognizer to detect `$1$'s as `$0$', or `$pic$'s as `$1$'s, etc. \end{itemize}
+\begin{itemize} \item Surface reflection and air bubbles often cause problems for the region selector.
+Although surface reflection is not common in deep water, suspended particles and limited visibility will be additional challenges in deep open-water scenarios. \item In some cases, the diver's hand(s) appeared in front of his face or only partially appeared in the field-of-view.
+In these cases, not all of the hand(s) appeared in the selected region which eventually caused the gesture recognizer to detect `$1$'s as `$0$'s, or `$pic$'s as `$1$'s, etc. \end{itemize}